Skip to Content

 Common causes of errors

-Database errors — check connection settings in configs/database.php and database server availability.
+Database errors — check the connection settings in configs/database.php and the availability of the database server.

-Permission issues — ensure the web server has write permissions to storage, cache, and logs folders.
+Permission issues — make sure the web server has write permissions to the storage, cache, and logs directories.

 Plugin conflicts — temporarily disable recently installed extensions to identify the problematic component.

-Memory shortage — increase PHP memory limit in server settings or .htaccess file.
+Insufficient memory — increase the PHP memory limit in the server settings or the .htaccess file.

 Error logging

 Flute CMS automatically saves error information to log files.
-You can find them in the storage/logs/ folder.
+You can find them in the storage/logs/ directory.
 These files are useful for analyzing problems that occurred earlier.

-If the site behaves strangely, try clearing the cache through the admin panel or by deleting the contents of the storage/app/cache/ folder.
+If the site behaves unexpectedly, try clearing the cache through the admin panel or by deleting the contents of the storage/app/cache/ directory.

-Keep a log of changes on the site.
-This will help quickly determine after which actions the problem occurred.
+Keep a changelog of modifications to your site.
+This will help quickly determine what actions led to the problem.